Format and Rules

 - The League season will normally run from September to April.
 Each team will play every other team in their division twice, once home and once away.

 - A team entry fee of £60 must be paid before the first round of fixtures.

-The calendar of fixtures will be set by the Secretary in advance of the season based on information provided by clubs, and will be on the YSRA web site well before the start of the season.
+- The calendar of fixtures will be set by the Secretary in advance of the season based on information provided by clubs and will be on League Master and YSRA web site before the start of the season.